andyrichardson/tipple/docs/Configuration.md

 > Note: `fetchOptions` can also be a function.
 If this is the case, it will be called with the `fetchOptions` value that was passed to the requesting hook.

+#### initialCache

+A starting cache state for persistence purposes.
+This can be used along with `localStorage` to persist cache states across reloads.

+> Note: This feature can also useful when using cached values in server-side rendering.

 ## Type safe domains

 For consistency across your codebase, it is strongly recommended that you type your domains.
 Typed domains can be specified when calling useFetch as demonstrated below.